m13253/JKSN/README.md

     0xde: a negative variable length integer is followed
     0xdf: a positive variable length integer is followed

+#### Implementation defined extensions:

+    0xen: application can define it or extend it

+Implementations can do anything with `0xen`.
+Make sure that both sender and receiver understand the same extensions.

 #### Checksums:

     0xf0: a DJBHash checksum will be immediately followed